The little tag looks ready. You pinch its tab—and the whole pocket comes off the page with it.

 - Cut a smaller pocket front.
 Decide whether it opens from the top, side, or diagonal corner.

 - Add narrow adhesive to the two sides and bottom, or to the exact edges that create your chosen pocket opening.
+Stop short of the pull edge.

-- Dry-fit the tag first, attach the pocket front, remove any adhesive squeeze-out, and test again with a scrap tag only when the adhesive is tacky or dry enough not to transfer.
+- Dry-fit the tag first, attach the pocket front, remove adhesive squeeze-out, and test again with a scrap tag only when the adhesive is tacky or dry enough not to transfer.

 - Only after it passes, add one flat decoration and one pull cue.
+If the cue makes the pocket lean, remove it.

 Fit Tests